Loading...

 Iron Ox logo

 The company has fully automated the farming process, employing AI to monitor the crops and optimize conditions.
-Its business model is retail-focused and has recently started supplying its products to local markets.
+Its business model is retail-focused, and it has recently started supplying its products to local markets.

 As of now, the company has raised $50 million, which is indicative that investors are liking the technology as well as the business model.
-Right now, their focus is on leafy greens like kale and lettuce, but when they perfect their craft, the variety will likely increase.
+Their focus is on leafy greens like kale and lettuce, but the variety will likely increase when they perfect their craft.

 See Related: FarmTogether Review